HPE-Haven-OnDemand/havenondemand-r/README.md

 ----
 ## Overview
-This library can be used to consume [HPE Haven OnDemand - https://dev.havenondemand.com/apis](https://dev.havenondemand.com/apis) in Salesforce.
+This library can be used to consume [HPE Haven OnDemand - https://dev.havenondemand.com/apis](https://dev.havenondemand.com/apis) from R language scripts.

 ----
 ## What is HAVEN ONDEMAND?